Join a Living-Learning Community

 Choose a Community That's Right For You

-Each Living Learning Community is unique, but all are centered on a distinctive theme or academic interest area.
-Learn more about our newest community, available for Fall 2018, below.
+Each community is unique, but all are centered around a distinctive theme or academic interest area.
+Learn more about our newest communities, available for Fall 2020 new students, below.

 - Live in an exclusive wing of Space Hall with a small group of like-minded students who will become your support system, safety net, and tight-knit group of friends.

-- Take classes with other Relate LLC students during your first year.
+- Take classes with other Relate students during your first year.
+We'll automatically enroll you in the course CFS/PSY 123: Human Development.
 With the added bonus of living together, you can do homework, collaborate on group projects, study, and engage in discussion from the comfort of Space Hall’s lounges and labs.

-- Gain unlimited access to faculty experts who will share their passion, enthusiasm and knowledge with you in- and outside the classroom.
-Your faculty experts will join you frequently in Space Hall and around campus for activities, discussions, meals, and other social gatherings.
+- Gain unlimited access to your faculty expert - Dr. Nicholas Koberstein - who will join you frequently in Space Hall and around campus for activities, discussions, meals, and other social gatherings.